jeffreykegler/old_kollos/notes/misc/strand.md

 statements for the current iteration.

-The phrase `continue LOOP-X` means to not execute the any of the following statements for the current iteration of the loop, and instead to start a new iteration of LOOP-X, using the next item over which
+The phrase `continue LOOP-X` means to not execute any of the following statements in the loop for its current iteration, and instead to start a new iteration of LOOP-X, using the next item over which